scikit-hep/pyhepmc/README.rst

 **pyhepmc is thoroughly unit tested**

-We have 100% coverage for the Python API.
+We have close to 100% coverage for the Python API.

 Documentation
 -------------

-pyhepmc largely mirrors the C++ interface of the `HepMC3 library, which is documented here <http://hepmc.web.cern.ch/hepmc>`_.
-Parts of the documentation have been copied from HepMC3.
-Documentation is available as Python docstrings, so you can use Python's ``help()`` browser to learn about the API.
-Alternatively, you can consult `the online reference generated from these docstrings <https://scikit-hep.org/pyhepmc/>`_ which includes some examples.
+`Documentation is available here <https://scikit-hep.org/pyhepmc/>`_, and includes some examples (Jupyter notebooks).
+Furthermore, you can use Python's ``help()`` browser to learn about the API.
+The documentation is generated from Python docstrings, which are translated from the `HepMC3 library, which is documented here <http://hepmc.web.cern.ch/hepmc>`_.

 License
 -------